Pete9xi/Block-Beats/docs/Documentation/crafting.md

 In survival mode the player can obtain the block by crafting the recipe in the crafting table, the block requires one iron ingot and 8 planks of any type.
 If the player is in creative mode you can find the block in the creative inventory.

 <img src="Media\oak.png" alt="Crafting an block with oak."> </img>

-?> There is currently a bug with the following wood types
-> - Cherry Planks
-> - Bamboo Planks
-> - Warped Planks
-> - Crimson Planks
-> - Pale Oak Planks
-> - Mangrove Planks